Baylor vs. Miami (FL) Women's Basketball Predictions & Picks - December 16

 Baylor Schedule Analysis

-- The Bears' signature win this season came against the Utah Utes, a squad ranked inside the AP's Top 25 (No. 11).
-The Bears secured the 84-77 win at home on November 14.
+- On November 14, the Bears picked up their best win of the season, an 84-77 victory over the Utah Utes, who rank No. 11 in the AP's Top 25.

-- The Bears have one win versus Quadrant 1 opponents, tied for the 18th-most in the nation.
+- The Bears have tied for the 17th-most Quadrant 1 wins in the country (one).

-- Baylor has one win versus Quadrant 2 opponents, tied for the 27th-most in Division 1.
+- Baylor has tied for the 28th-most Quadrant 2 wins in the nation (one).

-- The Bears have two wins against Quadrant 3 opponents, tied for the 41st-most in the nation.
+- The Bears have tied for the 43rd-most Quadrant 3 victories in the nation (two).

 Get tickets for any college basketball game this season at Ticketmaster!